devspecops/dumbsysadmin/_posts/2015-01-02-a-hackers-blog.md

 # A hackers blog
 ***

-It takes a lot of effort to start off anything new, this holds true for software projects.
+It takes a lot of effort to start off anything new, this holds true for text driven Blogs as well.
 Consider for a second all the parts that make up a well written software project...

   * source control